-- a) No additional cash payments was payable where the growth in refundable accommodation deposits is less than \$2,000,000; and - b) An additional cash payment equal to 50 per cent of the growth in refundable accommodation deposits greater than \$2,000,000, capped at a maximum amount payable of \$6,000,000.
+- a) No additional cash payments were payable where the growth in refundable accommodation deposits is less than \$2,000,000; and - b) An additional cash payment equal to 50 per cent of the growth in refundable accommodation deposits greater than \$2,000,000, capped at a maximum amount payable of \$6,000,000.

-The Group has received advice from its external legal counsel that it is not probable that the action will succeed.
-The Group does not believe that the matter will be successful in a court of law and hence there has been no estimate made of potential costs or damages.
+The Group's external legal counsel continues to advise that it is not probable that the action will succeed in a court of law.
+Accordingly, there has been no estimate made of potential costs or damages payable to the plaintiff.